 Also known as Aussie Cuttlefish, Giant Australian Cuttlefish, Giant Cuttlefish.

-Found singly changing colour and texture to match their surroundings over mud, sand and seagrass bed of rocky reefs.
+Found singly, pairs, or in squadrons changing colour and texture to match their surroundings, over mud, sand and seagrass bed of rocky reefs.

 They feed on crustaceans and fish.

 Indo-West Pacific - Australia